yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 ---

 Hi there!
-I'm currently a first-year PhD student in Computer Science at Northwestern University.
+I am a first-year PhD student in Computer Science at Northwestern University.
 I received my B.Eng. in computer science from BUPT (Beijing University of Posts and Telecommunications) in 2019.

-My research interests primarily include computer networking and distributed systems.
-I have also explored other subjects like the evolutionary game theory.
+My research interests lie in computer networking and distributed systems.
+I have also explored other subjects like machine learnings and evolutionary game theory.